boone5/PlaylistTransform/README.md

 <!--
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.
 -->
-I built this project using Visual Studio Code and can be downloaded by the link below.
+I built this project with another student at my University using Visual Studio Code:
 * [VSCode](https://code.visualstudio.com/download)